(Skinny!) BBQ Baked Chicken Wings

 Preheat oven to 425 degrees F. Line a large baking sheet with parchment paper, then place a wire rack on top of it and grease it with cooking spray.
 (If you don't have a wire rack, you can bake the chicken directly on the parchment.)

-In a large mixing bowl, combine chicken wings and bbq sauce.
+In a large mixing bowl, combine chicken wings and half of the bbq sauce.
 Gently toss to coat.

 Transfer chicken wings to the prepared baking rack, and line them up in a single layer.
 Bake for 25-30 minutes, or until the chicken is cooked through.
-Remove from oven, then brush with the remaining bbq sauce.
+Remove from oven, then brush with the remaining half of the bbq sauce.
 Serve warm.

 Be sure to also check out the healthier regional recipes from other bloggers that are being featured on The Dr. Oz Show!